robhagemans/monobit/YAFF.md

 ##### Rendering hints

 _Rendering hints_ affect the way decorations and transformations are applied.
 They are:
+- `direction`: Direction of writing.
+At present, only `left-to-right` or `right-to-left` are supported.
+  Default is to determine writing direction algorithmically, if the glyphs have character labels, and to use left-to-right if not.
 - `bold-smear`: additional number of pixels to trail ink by, when bolding algorithmically
 - `underline-thickness`: number of pixels in a generated underline
 - `underline-descent`: location of underline in pixels below the baseline